wolfedgetech/justuple/README.md

   assertThat(tuple.getSecond()).isEqualTo("foo");
 ```

-Instead of passing in the individual members, you can provide a `Map.Entry` argument
+Instead of passing in the individual members, you can provide a `Map.Entry` argument.

 ```java
   Map<String, LocalDate> map = ...
   Tuple<String, LocalDate> tupleFromEntry = Tuple.of(map.entrySet().iterator.first());
 ```

 You can call `of` with an `Iterable` argument, such as `List`.
-The Iterable can emit any number of elements but only the first two will be present in the returned Tuple.
-Anything fewer than two elements results in a Tuple with one or more null members.
+The `Iterable` can emit any number of elements but only
+the first two will be present in the returned `Tuple`.
+Anything fewer than two elements results in a `Tuple` with one or more `null` members.

 | Input (`Iterable<T>`) | Output (`Tuple<T, T>`) |
 | --------------------- | ---------------------- |